 Best Plants for Chopping and Dropping

-Plants that tend to have deep tap root systems, produce a lot of leafy material, and fix nitrogen are the IDEAL choices for this practice.
+Plants that tend to have deep tap root systems, produce a lot of leafy material, and/or fix nitrogen are the IDEAL choices for this practice.

-Deep Root Plants-Those deep-reaching roots can surpass some of the smaller, more fibrous roots of your garden veggies.
-By leaving them in the ground as is, you are giving other plants access to the accumulation of nutrients that have accumulated.
+Deep Root Plants: Those deep-reaching roots can surpass some of the smaller, more fibrous roots of your garden veggies.
+By leaving them in the ground as is, you are giving other plants access to the abundance of nutrients that have accumulated.

-Nitrogen Fixers- Perennial legumes are known to fix nitrogen in such a way that it is easy for any plant to easily access.
-They often store excess nitrogen in their root nodules, when a plant is pruned, it sends those nutrients to the top of the plant and keeps accumulating more at the lower level, making other plants happy as well.
+Nitrogen Fixers: Perennial legumes are known to fix nitrogen in such a way that it is easy for any plant to easily access.
+They often store excess nitrogen in their root nodules so that when a plant is pruned, it sends those nutrients to the top of the plant and keeps accumulating more at the lower level, making other plants happy as well.

-Herbs and Grasses- Low-lying plants like herbs, are also common to see in chop n’ drop practice.
+Herbs and Grasses: Low-lying plants like herbs are also common to see in chop n’ drop practice.
 They act as a “green mulch” which serves the same purpose of the traditional mulches purchased.
-Not only are the new plants benefiting from protection from erosion and weather, but the herbs will also break down to provide extra nutrition over time.
+Not only are the new plants benefiting from protection against erosion and weather, but the herbs will also break down to provide extra nutrition over time.